Centralized Course Evaluation (CCE) FAQ - Department Chair

 For detailed directions, see Centralized Course Evaluation (CCE): Department Chair Tasks Pre-Term.

-How do I opt-out courses that are not to be evaluated this term?
+How do I opt-out department courses that are not to be evaluated this term?

-Each term you will receive an email titled Course Evaluations: Department Chair Tasks.
-The email will provide general directions for how to opt-out courses.
+Near the beginning of each term, you will receive an email providing general directions for how to opt-out courses.

 How are students notified when the evaluation for a course opens?

-At the beginning of the semester, instructors are to notify students if their course is slated for an evaluation and when.
+Near the beginning of the term, instructors are to notify students if their course is slated for an evaluation and when.
 Notification should include mention of this information in course materials.

-Students will receive an email from Provost_CourseEvals@uwstout.edu the day the course evaluation opens.
-Throughout the open administration period, up to two (2) reminder emails will be sent to students who have not yet submitted their evaluation.
+On the day the course evaluation opens, students will receive an email.
+Throughout the open administration period, up to 2 reminder emails will be sent to students who have not yet submitted their evaluation.

 When can students complete the course evaluations?

-Students can complete the course evaluation anytime during the open administration period.
+Students can complete course evaluations anytime during the open administration period.

 For in-person and synchronous online courses, instructors are to provide time for evaluation completion during class, and to notify their students when this will occur.